nsrau/azure-docs.it-it/articles/active-directory/develop/v2-oauth2-auth-code-flow.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: conceptual
-ms.date: 06/17/2019
+ms.date: 11/19/2019
 ms.author: ryanwi
 ms.reviewer: hirsin
 ms.custom: aaddev, identityplatformtop40
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: abdf60d92f51fdb34f36599aa7f4019b2adb8475
+ms.openlocfilehash: a20f540d4d220d5cf7171633b817a496d48b8128
-ms.sourcegitcommit: 670c38d85ef97bf236b45850fd4750e3b98c8899
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 08/08/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "68852236"
+ms.locfileid: "74207721"
 ---
-# <a name="microsoft-identity-platform-and-oauth-20-authorization-code-flow"></a>Flusso del codice di autorizzazione di OAuth 2,0 e piattaforma di identità Microsoft
+# <a name="microsoft-identity-platform-and-oauth-20-authorization-code-flow"></a>Microsoft identity platform and OAuth 2.0 authorization code flow

 [!INCLUDE [active-directory-develop-applies-v2](../../../includes/active-directory-develop-applies-v2.md)]

 La concessione del codice di autorizzazione OAuth 2.0 può essere utilizzata nelle app che vengono installate su un dispositivo per ottenere l'accesso alle risorse protette, come l'API web.
-Usando l'implementazione della piattaforma di identità Microsoft di OAuth 2,0, è possibile aggiungere l'accesso e l'API di accesso alle app desktop e per dispositivi mobili.
+Using the Microsoft identity platform implementation of OAuth 2.0, you can add sign in and API access to your mobile and desktop apps.
 Questa guida, indipendente dal linguaggio, descrive come inviare e ricevere messaggi HTTP senza usare una delle [librerie di autenticazione open source di Azure](reference-v2-libraries.md).

+This article describes how to program directly against the protocol in your application.
+When possible, we recommend you use the supported Microsoft Authentication Libraries (MSAL) instead to [acquire tokens and call secured web APIs](authentication-flows-app-scenarios.md#scenarios-and-supported-authentication-flows).
+Also take a look at the [sample apps that use MSAL](sample-v2-code.md).

 > [!NOTE]
-> Non tutti gli scenari di Azure Active Directory & funzionalità sono supportati dall'endpoint della piattaforma di identità Microsoft.
-Per determinare se è necessario usare l'endpoint della piattaforma Microsoft Identity, vedere le informazioni sulle [limitazioni della piattaforma di identità Microsoft](active-directory-v2-limitations.md).
+> Not all Azure Active Directory scenarios & features are supported by the Microsoft identity platform endpoint.
+To determine if you should use the Microsoft identity platform endpoint, read about [Microsoft identity platform limitations](active-directory-v2-limitations.md).

 Il flusso del codice di autorizzazione di OAuth 2.0 è descritto nella [sezione 4.1 della specifica di OAuth 2.0](https://tools.ietf.org/html/rfc6749).
-Viene usato per eseguire l'autenticazione e l'autorizzazione nella maggior parte dei tipi di app, tra cui app [Web](v2-app-types.md#web-apps) e [app installate](v2-app-types.md#mobile-and-native-apps)in modo nativo.
-Il flusso consente alle app di acquisire in modo sicuro i token che possono essere usate per accedere alle risorse protette dall'endpoint della piattaforma di identità Microsoft.
+It's used to perform authentication and authorization in the majority of app types, including [web apps](v2-app-types.md#web-apps) and [natively installed  apps](v2-app-types.md#mobile-and-native-apps).
+The flow enables apps to securely acquire access_tokens that can be used to access resources secured by the Microsoft identity platform endpoint.

 ## <a name="protocol-diagram"></a>Diagramma di protocollo